-Being an alumni of Delhi University aka DU myself, I have been part of many debates and heated discussions over which campus is better, North or South?
+Being an alumnus of Delhi University aka DU myself, I have been part of many debates and heated discussions over which campus is better, North or South?

-But on the other hand, DU’s North campus boasts of some of the biggest and oldest educational institues, famous alumni and of course, Tom Uncle’s Maggi Point among its offerings.
+But on the other hand, DU’s North campus boasts of some of the biggest and oldest educational institutes, famous alumni and of course, Tom Uncle’s Maggi Point among its offerings.

 Also, getting admission into a North campus college is much more difficult than the colleges of the South campus.
 With colleges like SRCC, St. Stephens, Hindu and more whose cut-offs even in the 3rd list, only drop till like 95 or 96%, it could be quite a big thing to even hope to get a seat there.